awsdocs/aws-lambda-developer-guide/doc_source/runtime-support-policy.md

 Lambda does not block invocations of functions that use deprecated runtime versions\.
 Function invocations continue indefinitely after the runtime version reaches end of support\.
 However, AWS strongly recommends that you migrate functions to a supported runtime version so that you continue to receive security patches and remain eligible for technical support\.

 **Important**
 Python 2\.7 reached end of life on January 1, 2020\.
-End of support \(phase 1\) for the Python 2\.7 runtime starts on July 15, 2021\.
+End of support \(phase 1\) for the Python 2\.7 runtime started on July 15, 2021\.
 For more information, see [Announcing end of support for Python 2\.7 in AWS Lambda](http://aws.amazon.com/blogs/compute/announcing-end-of-support-for-python-2-7-in-aws-lambda/) on the AWS Compute Blog\.

 The following runtimes have reached or are scheduled for end of support: